 Here you can find Engender's research reports, parliamentary briefings, position papers, analysis, and factsheets.

-Only showing resources tagged social.
-Show all resources in this category
+Showing resources tagged social.
+Show all resources

 A paper calling on the Scottish Government to automatically split payments of Universal Credit between couples, once this power is devolved to the Scottish Parliament.